 In Summers v.
 Altarum Institute Corp., 740 F.3d 325 (4th Cir.
 Jan.
 23, 2014), the United States Court of Appeals for the Fourth Circuit found that a sufficiently severe temporary impairment may be a covered disability under the Americans with Disabilities Act as expanded by the ADA Amendments Act of 2008, or ADAAA.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on September 29, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on September 29, 2014.
 The full article is available as a PDF on our site.

 Temporary impairments under the ADAAA and the impact on government contractors